 We’ve all been guilty of plopping a child in front of a video (educational of course) just to eeek out a few minutes to get some work done, right?

-Imagine using a simple timer set for a maximum of 25 minutes at a stretch to get your work done as well as spend quality play time with your child!
+Imagine using a simple timer (set for a maximum of 25 minutes per stretch) to get your work done as well as spend quality play time with your child!

 25 minutes of uninterrupted work time can actually allow you to get MORE done than sitting at your desk for.

 Have you heard of the Pomodoro technique?
 The method is based on the idea that frequent breaks can improve mental agility.
 I have tweaked it to include focused play time with your child in exchange for uninterrupted work time.

 If you are blessed with little ones at home, this method can REALLY be your saving grace.
 You might have to modify it if 25 minutes is too long for your child to play on their own.

 Pre-planning will maximize the work you get done:

 You can adjust the time depending on the age of your child and their ability to play alone.
 Explain that you are going to play together until the timer goes off.
 The important part of making this work is that you are fully engaged for the play period.
 That means, no checking social media, no getting up to get something in the other room, no texting or taking phone calls.
 This is dedicated, uninterrupted play time with mommy.